Skip to Main Content

 If you don't find what you are looking for, please contact lib-copyright@nmsu.edu Expect a response within 24 hours, Monday - Friday.

-"The Congress shall have the power...to promote the Progress of Science and the useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."
+"[t]he Congress shall have the power...to promote the Progress of Science and the useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."

-Note that promotion of the progress of science and useful arts (i.e., the public having access and ability to use copyright material owned by authors and inventors) takes precedence over the ownership of the work.
+Note that the promotion of the progress of science and useful arts (i.e., the public having access and ability to use copyrighted material owned by authors and inventors) takes precedence over the ownership of the work.
 In other words, the U.S. Constitution puts more importance on the public's access to and use of creative works than on ownership of those works.

 Copyright holders, typically authors or creators, have certain exclusive rights to their works.
 These exclusive rights mean that other people cannot copy or distribute their works unless the copyright holder grants permission.
 There are several exceptions to these rights and these are covered in this guide under fair use, classroom use, and library use.